An $O(n^3)$ time algorithm for the maximum-weight limited-capacity many-to-many matching: Preliminaries

 \algsetblock[Name]{Initial}{}{3}{1cm} \alglanguage{pseudocode}

-In lines 2 and 3, we label the vertices of the input bipartite graph by a feasible labeling. $M$ is an initial matching which can be empty.
-In each iteration of the while loop of lines 5--21 the size of $M$ is augmented by $1$, so it iterates $O(n)$ times.
-Let by advantage of the array $slack[1..n]$, we can run each iteration of the while loop in $O(n^2)$ time.
+In Lines 2 and 3 of Algorithm \ref{BasicHungarian}, the vertices of the input bipartite graph are labeled by a feasible labeling. $M$ is an initial matching that can be empty (Line 4).
+In each iteration of the while loop of Lines 5--27, the size of $M$ increases by $1$, so it iterates at most $n$ times.

-The repeat loop in line 9 to 20 runs at most $O(n)$ times until finding a free node $b_j$.
-In line 11, we can compute the value of $\alpha_l$ by:
+The repeat loop of Lines 10--25 iterates at most $O(n)$ times until finding a free vertex $u$.
+In Line 12, the value of $\alpha_l$ is computed by:

 in $O(n)$ time.
-After computing $\alpha_l$ and updating the labels of the vertices, we must also update the values of the slacks: In line 12, we update the feasible labeling $l$ such that $N_l(S) \neq T$.
-In line 17 of Algorithm \ref{BasicHungarian}, when a vertex is moved form $\bar S$ to $S$ the values of $skack[1..n]$ must be updated.
-This is done in $O(n)$ time. $O(n)$ vertices are moved from $\bar S$ to $S$, so it takes the total time of $O(n^2)$.

-The value of $\alpha_l$ may be computed at most $O(n)$ times, so each iteration takes at most $O(n^2)$ time and the time complexity of the basic Hungarian algorithm is $O(n^3)$.
+After computing $\alpha_l$, the feasible labeling $l$ is updated in Line 13 such that $N_l(S) \neq T$.
+The values of the slacks must also be updated by (Lines 14--15): for all $b_j \notin T$.
+A vertex $u \in N_l(S) \setminus T$ is selected in Line 18.
+Observe that if $u$ is not a free vertex, the alternating tree should be extended (Lines 19--20).
+Note that in the repeat loop, an alternating tree is constructed to find an augmenting path.
+Once a vertex is moved from $\bar S$ to $S$, the values of $slack[j]$ for all $1\leq j\leq n$ are updated in $O(n)$ time (Lines 21--22).
+At most $O(n)$ vertices are moved from $\bar S$ to $S$, so the repeat loop takes the total time of $O(n^2)$.
+Therefore, the time complexity of the basic Hungarian algorithm is $O(n^3)$.